 In terms of the feeding regimen, our best recommendation is to use antibacterial fish food, which can be store-bought or homemade.
 Prepare this by mixing high-quality fresh fish food with safe antibiotics such as chloromycetin or tetracycline.

-Keep feeding this diet to your fish, in an amount they are used to, for around 8 days.
+Keep feeding this diet to your fish, in the amount they are used to, for around 8 days.
 Remember to track and monitor their progress throughout this period while keeping the water condition prime and optimal.

 You may see improvements over several days.
 If not, try treating the water with Maracyn Two.
-The solution can be absorbed through the skin and help the fish fight against the bacterial infection.
+The solution can be absorbed through the skin and help the fish fight against bacterial infection.
 At this point, you will have done everything you can, so just hope for the best!

 Of course, these are just some of the most common home remedies you can provide for the infected fish.
 There may be other treatments for dropsy in fish which you can get by contacting a local pet store or veterinarian.